What is Misokinesia?

 Does Misokinesia Get Worse or Better Over Time?

-Misokinesia tends to “spread” and generalize to more people, situations, and new sights which can make it increasingly more difficult to deal with.
+Misokinesia tends to “spread” and generalize to more people, situations, and new sights, which can make it increasingly more difficult to deal with.
 Often, however, people learn to adapt to their situation.
-It should be noted that misokinesia symptoms tends to get worse when one is experiencing increased stress.
+It should be noted that misokinesia symptoms tend to get worse when one is experiencing increased stress.

 Is Misokinesia a Recognized Diagnosis?